AndreasScharnetzki/MIDI_Score_Analysis/README.md

 # MIDI_Score_Analysis

-During the 1930s George K. Zipf discovered, that there is a statistical correlation between the frequecy a word used within a document and the their rank within a list counting their occurrence [[1]](https://www.britannica.com/topic/Zipfs-law).
-Something that applies for many languages [[2]](https://arxiv.org/abs/1807.01855).
+During the 1930s George K. Zipf discovered, that there is a statistical correlation between the frequency a word is used within a document and the its rank within a list counting its occurrence [[1]](https://www.britannica.com/topic/Zipfs-law).
+Something that applies for manifold languages [[2]](https://arxiv.org/abs/1807.01855).

-Put simply, the probability (*p*) of a term occuring in a text is inversly proportional to their rank (*n*) within a frequency list.
+Put simply, the probability (*p*) of a term occuring in a text is inversely proportional to its rank (*n*) within a frequency list.

 <img src="https://latex.codecogs.com/svg.image?p(n)&space;\sim&space;\frac{1}{n}" title="p(n) \sim \frac{1}{n}" />